 - have access to a one-time equipment budget;

-- have one-time funding to pursue digital methods training in a summer program anywhere in the US up to $5,000 inclusive of all expenses;
+- have one-time funding to pursue digital methods training in an external summer program anywhere up to $5,000 inclusive of all expenses;

 - take advantage of digital methods programming and resources on campus as directed;